angles-n-daemons/angles-n-daemons.github.io/content/post/20210330-k8s-web-deployments.md

 So you, the full stack developer hop on a call with the big guns - infrastructure, platform, networking, etc. You share your theory that maybe a proxy sidecar was forwarding traffic to an unhealthy pod and you nearly get laughed out of the room.
 Then one of the platform engineers mentions a graph that she had been looking at and the room falls silent:

 ![Seeing an uptick in 404s](/img/k8s-web-graph.png) **Figure 1.
-A graph of the outage showing that web requests dropped significantly**
+You might not alert on 404s, because users tend to hit them all the time**

 > "Huh...we were getting about x 404s per second during this outage weren't we..."